tuantrankim/dotnet/aps-net-core/README.md

 2- Add new entity to store IdentityUser
 3- Update HelloContext to inherit IdentityDbContext
 4- Add Identity to database using dotnet command
+5- Add [Authrize] to restrict access on action

 //2 -Add Data/Entities/StoreUser.cs